-The U.S. Department of the Treasury ("Treasury") and the Board of Governors of the Federal Reserve System (the "Federal Reserve") have taken additional actions that affect us in connection with the conservatorship and the economic and housing crisis.
-On September 7, 2008, Treasury entered into a senior preferred stock purchase agreement (as amended, the "Purchase Agreement") with our Conservator, acting on our behalf, and made a commitment to provide up to \$200 billion in funding, under certain conditions, to eliminate deficits in our net worth.
-The Purchase Agreement provides that the \$200 billion cap on Treasury's funding commitment will increase as necessary to accommodate any cumulative reduction in our net worth during 2010, 2011 and 2012.
-As of December 31, 2009, we have received an aggregate of \$50.7 billion in funding under the Purchase Agreement.
-We expect to make additional draws in future periods.
+The U.S. Department of the Treasury ("Treasury") and the Board of Governors of the Federal Reserve System (the "Federal Reserve") have announced additional actions that affect us in connection with the conservatorship and the economic and housing crisis.
+On September 7, 2008, Treasury entered into a senior preferred stock purchase agreement (the "Purchase Agreement") with us pursuant to which Treasury provided us with its commitment to provide up to \$100 billion in funding under specified conditions.
+This agreement was amended and restated on September 26, 2008.

 The Purchase Agreement requires Treasury, upon the Conservator's request, to provide funds to us after any quarter in which we have a negative net worth (that is, our total liabilities exceed our total assets, as reflected on our balance sheet prepared in accordance with generally accepted accounting principles) and also provides for Treasury to provide funds to us if the Conservator determines, at any time, that it will be mandated by law to appoint a receiver for us unless we receive funds from Treasury under its commitment.
 PC Holders have certain limited rights to bring proceedings against Treasury if we fail to pay under our guarantee and if Treasury fails to perform its obligations under its funding commitment.
 For a description of PC Holders' rights to proceed against Freddie Mac and Treasury, see The Trust Agreement - Rights Upon Event of Default.
-The Purchase Agreement contains covenants that significantly restrict our operations and which are described in more detail in our annual report on Form 10-K for the year ended December 31, 2009, filed with the Securities and Exchange Commission (the "SEC") on February 24, 2010.
-In exchange for Treasury's funding commitment, we issued to Treasury, as an initial commitment fee, one million shares of our senior preferred stock (with an initial aggregate liquidation preference of \$1 billion) and a warrant to purchase, for a nominal price, shares of our common stock equal to 79.9% of our common stock outstanding on a fully diluted basis at the time the warrant is exercised.
+The Purchase Agreement contains covenants that significantly restrict our operations and which are described in more detail in our annual report on Form 10-K for the year ended December 31, 2008, filed with the Securities and Exchange Commission (the "SEC") on March 11, 2009.
+In exchange for Treasury's funding commitment, among other things, we issued to Treasury, as an initial commitment fee, one million shares of our senior preferred stock (with an initial aggregate liquidation preference of \$1 billion) and a warrant to purchase, for a nominal price, shares of our common stock equal to 79.9% of our common stock outstanding on a fully diluted basis at the time the warrant is exercised.
+We did not receive any cash proceeds from Treasury as a result of the initial issuance of the senior preferred stock or the warrant.
+Treasury also implemented a program to purchase mortgage-related securities issued by us and the Federal National Mortgage Association ("Fannie Mae") until December 31, 2009.